vinoth-senthamaraikannan/am-lib/am-lib/README.md

 ## Developer notes

+### Emitting parameter names in IDE

+JDBI mapping between database and Java objects requires Java compiler to emit parameter names.

+To enable it add the `-parameters` setting to your compiler arguments in your IDE (make sure you recompile your code after).

 ### Using Lombok in IDE

 Lombok project is used to generate boilerplate code such as accessors methods or methods such as `equals`, `hashCode`, `toString`.